MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/microsoft-teams-online-call-flows.md

 ### Principles
 There are four general principles that help you understand call flows for Microsoft Teams:

-1. A Microsoft Teams conference is hosted by Office 365 cloud in the same region where the first participant joined.
+1. A Microsoft Teams conference is hosted by Office 365 in the same region where the first participant joined.
 (Note: If there will be exceptions to this rule in some topologies, then they will be described in this document, illustrated by an appropriate call flow.)

-2. A Teams media endpoint (MP) in Office 365 cloud is used based on media processing needs and not based on call type.
+2. A Teams media endpoint (MP) in Office 365 is used based on media processing needs and not based on call type.
 (For example, a point to point call may use a media endpoint in the cloud to process media for transcription and/or recording, while a conference with two participants may not use any media endpoint in the cloud.)
 However, most conferences will use an MP for mixing and routing purposes, allocated where the conference is hosted.
-The media traffic sent from a client to the MP may be routed directly or use a Transport Relay, in Office 365 Cloud, if required due to Customer Network firewall restrictions.
+The media traffic sent from a client to the MP may be routed directly or use a Transport Relay, in Office 365, if required due to customer network firewall restrictions.

 3. Media traffic for peer-to-peer calls take the most direct route that is available, assuming that the call doesn't mandate an MP in the cloud (see #2 above).
 The preferred route is direct to the remote peer (client), but if that route isn't available, then one or more Transport Relays will relay traffic.
 It is recommended that media traffic shall not transverse servers such as packet shapers, VPN servers, etc., since this will impact the media quality.